About Rachel Mutombo

 Rachel is an acting graduate of John Abbott College Professional Theatre as well as the National Theatre School of Canada.
 While at NTS she founded the Artists for Inclusion/Artistes Pour l’Inclusion when there was a need for students to have more safe spaces for marginalized voices at the school.

 Before attending NTS Rachel spent a year in Black Theatre Workshop’s Artist Mentorship program.
-She is currently part of the 2020 cohort of The Bedrock Creators' Initiative at Factory Theatre developing her play Vierge.
+She is currently part of The Bedrock Creators' Initiative at Factory Theatre developing her play Vierge.
 Vierge was recently awarded first prize, in Write-on-Q, Infinitheatre's annual playwriting competition.